-Element 2, student costs, is intended to provide a general indicator of the main costs faced by students:
+Element 2, student costs, is intended to provide a general indicator of the main costs faced by students.

-element 2a calculates an amount of funding for travel to support non-residential students whose home postcode is in the top 60% most deprived areas (based on IMD 2019).
-The calculation factors in both the rurality of the student's home postcode and distance between the student's home postcode and the delivery location of their learning element 2b considers whether the student's industry placement through their participation on a T Level programme qualifies an institution for bursary funding.
-The calculation factors in whether a student's home postcode is in the top 60% most deprived areas (based on IMD 2019).
-Only institutions approved to deliver T Levels (up to and including wave 5) in the 2024 to 2025 academic year are in scope for this funding
+Element 2a calculates an amount of funding for travel to support non-residential students whose home postcode is in the top 60% most deprived areas (based on IMD 2019).
+The calculation factors in both the rurality of the student's home postcode and distance between the student's home postcode and the delivery location of their learning.

+Element 2b considers whether the student's industry placement through their participation on a T Level programme qualifies an institution for bursary funding.
+The calculation factors in the proportion of each institution's students whose home postcode is in the top 60% most deprived areas (based on IMD 2019).
+Only institutions approved to deliver T Levels (up to and including wave 5) in academic year 2025 to 2026 are in scope for this funding.